hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Since many people tend to canalize this spark in some form of fan-fiction, I figured, why not do the same?

-In this case I'll review the Dark Tower book series, which I read a long time ago.
-In my opinion, Stephen King's magnum opus ended up being too ambitious and I reckon he felt this urge to finish it somehow, after the accident of course.
+In this case I'll write about the Dark Tower book series, which I read a long time ago.
+In my opinion, Stephen King's magnum opus ended up being too ambitious, the fact that he is now sober did't help his inspiration either, and I think he felt this urge to finish it somehow, after the accident of course.
-And, the fact that he is now sober did't help either.

-See, not many people disagree with me:
+To my liking, not many people disagree with me:

 > [...]
 Wolves of the Calla, Song Of Susannah (UGH!) and this, The Dark Tower.
 They
 > all seem to have been written in a rush after King's brush with mortality